Refresh your knowledge

 - All refresher course participants must establish an account with CastleBranch, the chosen vendor for document management.
 CastleBranch is endorsed by the AACN – American Association of Colleges of Nursing, and is the source to submit program pre-admission and the aforementioned clinical requirements.
 The pre-enrollment package price for CastleBranch covers the two background checks.
 The post-enrollment package is required for clinical preparation.
 These are additional costs to the participant and will be paid directly to CastleBranch.
 The participant will experience variable expenses as they prepare for clinical.
 Participants that elect to complete only the theory portion of the course are not required to open a CastleBranch account to submit the background checks or pre-clinical requirements.

-- Participants will purchase the textbook "Textbook of Basic Nursing” 11th edition by Caroline Bunker Rosdahl and Mary T Kowalski, ISBN-13: 978-1469894201.
+- The participant will purchase the textbook "Fundamentals of Nursing" Human Health and Function, 8th edition, by Craven, Hirnle, and Henshaw, ISBN-13: 978-1469898605.
 The textbook may be purchased locally or online.